avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

     date: 2019
     seriesinfo:
       ITU-T: Recommendation X.509
-  ASN.1:
-    title: >
-      Information Technology — ASN.1 encoding rules:
-      Specification of Basic Encoding Rules (BER), Canonical Encoding Rules (CER) and Distinguished Encoding Rules (DER)
-    author:
-      org: International Telecommunications Union
-    date: 1994
-    seriesinfo:
-      ITU-T: Recommendation X.690

 --- abstract

-This document focuses on the critical challenge of migrating long-term security assertions with security requirements spanning over a decade, encompassing X.509 certificates, including those that serve as IDevID credentials, signed firmware/software, and other electronic artifacts.
-We investigate a range of migration mechanisms, specifically hybrid cryptography and the feasibility of stateful Hash-Based Signatures (HBS) schemes, including its pros and cons.
-To offer a comprehensive context, we present a list of use cases centered around long-lived security assertions, categorize them, and evaluate them against the various migration approaches identified.
+This document focuses on the critical challenge of migrating long-term security assertions with security requirements spanning over a decade, encompassing X.509 certificates, including those that serve as IDevID certificates, signed firmware/software, and other electronic artifacts.
+We investigate a range of migration strategies, specifically hybrid cryptography and the feasibility of stateful Hash-Based Signatures (HBS) schemes, including its pros and cons.
+To offer a comprehensive context, we present a list of use cases centered around long-lived security assertions, categorize them, and evaluate them against the various migration strategies identified.
 We also aim at listing pros and cons associated with each method.

 --- middle

 # Introduction

-The purpose of this document is to compile a list of real-world use cases, focusing on long-term security assertions, and categorize them according to their post-quantum migration properties.
-This document additionally aims at evaluating, for each use case category, a set of migration mechanisms, like hybrid cryptography, including multiple and composite signatures, and the feasibility of using stateful Hash-Based Signatures (HBS) schemes,  evaluating the pros and cons of each approach.
+The purpose of this document is to compile a list of real-world use cases, focusing on long-term security assertions.
+This document additionally aims at evaluating, for each use case, a set of migration strategies, like hybrid cryptography, including multiple and composite signatures, and the feasibility of using stateful Hash-Based Signature (HBS) schemes,  evaluating the pros and cons of each approach.

-The document is structured into the following sections: "Post-quantum migration properties", defines the main features of each category;  "Post-quantum migration mechanisms", lists possible migration approaches; "Use case collection", describes, at a high level, of the use cases at hand, including prominent migration properties and an analysis of the pros and cons for each of the migration mechanisms applicable.
+The document is structured into the following sections: "Post-quantum migration strategies", lists possible migration approaches; "Use case collection", describes, at a high level, the use cases at hand, including an analysis of the pros and cons for each of the migration strategies applicable.

 ## Requirements Language